 The IVC 2 tournament final was the biggest fight of Silva’s young career.
 His opponent was Artur Mariano, making his debut that night.
 Mariano had made it to the finals by defeating one of my personal favorite semi-obscure early UFC fighters, the plucky Mark Hall, in the semi-finals.

 Yes, Silva lost, but this remains a key moment in his early career due to the way he lost.
 The cut comes early in the fight off of a headbutt thrown by Silva himself.
 As the fight progresses, he just keeps throwing that headbutt, opening the cut more and more until the doctors stop the fight.
 Is it a smart strategy?
 Certainly not.
 But it is still the best example of Silva’s willingness to give it his all in order to win.

 Quick aside, but this was pretty much it for Mariano.
 He has just 4 more fights on his record against no one of note, ending with a 5-2 overall record, but hey, he beat Wanderlei Silva, so will forever have that going for him.

 After this loss, Silva spent two more years fighting in Brazil, including a win over UFC veteran Mike Van Arsdale, and the famous Vitor Belfort loss.
 His last Brazilian fight took place in 1999 at IVC 10 as he faced MMA journeyman Eugene Jackson.
 The fight is essential Silva, 30 seconds of unrestrained violence.
-If you only watch one fight from this article, watch this one:

 And with that destruction, Silva left Brazil’s Vale Tudo world behind.
 He would make his fighting debut outside of Brazil at UFC 20 just 10 days later, and he would come in with a new nickname, given to him by the UFC promoters in recognition of his brutal style.